FISH & CHIPS

 Holkham (50 mins by car) a huge flat deep beautiful panoramic beach.
 Just beautiful and out of this world but it is quite a walk (15-20 mins) to the beach from the car park.
 There is also Holkham Hall Estate a full day out here, with walks around the House and 3,000 acre estate, shops, cafes.
 There is also Woodland play adventure for the kids, cycle hire, boat hire (rowing, canoes & kayaks).
 There is also a New for 2020 High rope adventure centre.

 Sweet galleries, gifts shops, an old fashioned cinema, tea shops, great ice cream, a bustling pier (crabbing anyone?) and a sandy beach.
-If you fancy a coffee with a view then go to the cafe above the Lifeboat Museum on the front.
+If you fancy a coffee with a view then go to the cafe above the Lifeboat Museum on the front, Cromer now has a Costa coffee if you like what you like.
 If you are staying for NEW YEAR festivities, Cromer hold a brilliant celebratory Firework Display, starts at 5pm on New Years Day.
 It can be busy so you need to get parked early!
 Visit North Norfolk Website for information.
 If you fancy eating fish and chips at the same time book a table in No 1 Cromer.
 Cromer Pier is a good place to go crabbing, where you can easily buy bait in the local shops...bacon works well.

 A quaint little seaside town, pebbly/rocky beach.
 Lovely independent shops & old-fashioned sweetshop.
 Sheringham Park - lovely shaded nature walks with a viewing platform above the tree line, child friendly.